Liens: Everything You Need To Know

 Because liens are placed on property, which are an illiquid type of asset, lien holders have the ability to force the sale of the property to satisfy the debt.

 If you owe $5,000 to a lien holder, for example, they can’t just magically make $5,000 in cash appear from the bricks of your home.
-They can, however, sell your home and then take $5,000 from the proceeds.
+They can, however, wait until you sell your home and then take $5,000 from the proceeds.

 When a property with multiple liens on it is sold, each lien holder typically has a right to the proceeds.
 Usually, liens will be paid according to when each lien holder recorded their lien; the first person to have recorded their lien will be paid first, and so on.
 However, other lien types, such as property tax liens, may take priority regardless of when they were recorded.